AlenaSG/textAdventure/README.md

 # textAdventure
-This a text based adventure game with HTML, CSS and JavaScript
+This is a text based adventure game with HTML, CSS and JavaScript